 If you want to learn more about CSU’s wireless infrastructure, please visit the Wireless Security page.

 Wireless will work with a wide variety of wireless cards.
-To ensure compatibility make sure your card or device is Wi-Fi certified for WPA Enterprise.
+To ensure compatibility make sure your card or device is Wi-Fi certified for WPAZ Enterprise.
 You can check this by viewing any documentation on your wireless card.